jahfer/ori/README.md

 #### Matching

 If you have a set of blocking resources, you can use `Ori::Select` to wait on them concurrently. `Ori::Select` will return the first resource to complete, and cancel waiting for the others.
+See [Concurrency Utilities](#concurrency-utilities) for more details on these tools.

 ```ruby
 promise = Ori::Promise.new